Nicaragua–Russia relations

 Nicaragua–Russia relations are the bilateral relations between Russia and Nicaragua.

 History

-Agreements to open diplomatic missions were signed on October 18, 1979, between Nicaragua and the Soviet Union a few months after the Sandinista revolution.
-Russia is the sole successor to the Soviet Union, so ties have naturally continued with Russia since the Belavezha Accords.
+Nicaragua first recognized the Soviet Union on 18 November 1944.
+Agreements to open diplomatic missions were signed on October 18, 1979, between Nicaragua and the Soviet Union a few months after the Nicaraguan Revolution.
+Russia is the sole successor to the Soviet Union, so ties have naturally continued with Russia since the Belovezha Accords.
 Russia has an embassy in Managua.
 Nicaragua has an embassy in Moscow.